evolve-agility/evolve-agility.github.io/pages/delivery.md

 [1] The approach is set up to focus on return on investment

-[2] Agile practices can be used along with more details upfront planning to manage dependencies.
+[2] Agile practices can be used along with more detailed upfront planning to manage dependencies.
 Extra contingencies are likely to be required.